 "I condemn false prophets, I condemn the effort to take away the power of rational decision, to drain people of their free will -- and a hell of a lot of money in the bargain.
 Religions vary in their degree of idiocy, but I reject them all.
 For most people, religion is nothing more than a substitute for a malfunctioning brain."

+Star Trek remained largely secular (as far as humans were concerned) after Gene Roddenberry's death in 1991.
 In a Q&A session executive producer Brannon Braga was asked whether there was supposed to be a deity in the stories that he wrote.
 He said:

 "No, there was no consideration in giving humans, talking about God, or talking about those types of things.
 We wanted to avoid it to be quite frank.
 But we did very often explore theology through alien characters.
 Which frankly is much more interesting anyway.
 Whether it was the Bajorans and their religion or the Borg and their religion.
 They had the religion of perfection.
 That, I think, was more interesting.
 We want to keep Star Trek secular.
 The human facet of Star Trek secular."
 (Brannon Braga, transcript from his former website)

 Here is an incomplete list of significant occurrences of religion and spirituality (human as well as alien) in Star Trek.
 Please note that trivial references to mythology or lines like "Oh my god!" are not included, as they would give us an endless list.

 The following is some evidence for the existence of human religion in the future.

 - In the wedding chapel on the Enterprise we can see a sort of altar and a number of religious symbols, among them a cross (TOS: "Balance of Terror").